-Dr. Casey Donahoe practices intellectual property law with an emphasis on patent prosecution and strategy in the fields of biotechnology, life sciences and medical devices.
-A highly versatile patent practitioner with a broad scientific background, he works with a range of technologies at all stages of patent prosecution, and has counselled clients developing technologies directed to medical diagnostics, antibody therapeutics, RNAi therapeutics, CRISPR-based gene editing, gene transfection vehicles, anti-viral therapeutics, biological imaging, and neurovascular stents and catheters.
+Dr. Casey Donahoe practices intellectual property law with an emphasis on patent prosecution and strategy in the fields of biotechnology, pharmacology, life sciences and medical devices.
+A highly versatile patent practitioner, he works with a range of technologies at all stages of patent prosecution, and has counselled clients developing technologies directed to medical diagnostics, antibody therapeutics, RNAi therapeutics, CRISPR-based gene editing, gene transfection vehicles, anti-viral therapeutics, biological imaging, and neurovascular stents and catheters.

 After graduating from Duke University with a Bachelor of Science in Engineering, Casey worked as a patent examiner at the U.S. Patent and Trademark Office, where he gained valuable insight into the factors that influence a patent application’s rejection or allowance.

-He went on to earn a Ph.D. in biomedical engineering from Washington University in St. Louis.
+Casey went on to earn a Ph.D. in biomedical engineering from Washington University in St. Louis.
 There, his research combined chemistry, biology and engineering in developing recombinant enzymes that promote endothelialization and polymeric biomaterials with ultra-low protein absorption properties for applications in regenerative medicine and tissue engineering.

 Presentations and Publications